This example shows how to use the COMM.EYEDIAGRAM System object to perform eye diagram measurements on simulated signals.

 The effect of jitter is better illustrated by the eye diagram of the signal.
-The figure on the left shows the eye diagram of a signal with random jitter, while the figure on the right shows the eye diagram of a signal without jitter.
+The next two eye diagram figures illustrate the impact of jitter.
 The width of the jittered signal at the zero amplitude level is considerably larger than the width of the non-jittered signal as a result of the added random jitter.
-Note that even though this example focuses on real signals, the eye diagram object can also handle complex signals if the OperationMode property is set to 'Complex Signal'.
+Note that even though this example focuses on real signals, the eye diagram object can also display complex signals if the ShowImaginaryEye property is set to true.

-We can compare the measurement results from all the eye diagram objects using the "Compare Measurement Results View" of the EyeScope.
 The following figure shows the measurement results for Horizontal Opening, Random Jitter, and Deterministic Jitter.
 Since Random Jitter is measured for a bit error rate of 1e-12 (see the BER Threshold property), the expected value of random jitter is about 14 times the standard deviation of the jitter samples.
-For example, for a standard deviation of 300 ps (eyeObj1 and eyeObj9), the random jitter at BER = 1e-12 is 4.2 ns.
+For example, for a standard deviation of 300 ps, the random jitter at BER = 1e-12 is 4.2 ns.

 Ou N. et al., "Jitter Models for the Design and Test of Gbps-Speed Serial Interconnects," IEEE(R) Design & Test of Computers, Vol. 21, July-August 2004, pp. 302-313.
 Stephens R., "Jitter Analysis: The dual-Dirac Model, RJ/DJ, and Q-Scale," Agilent Technologies(R) Whitepaper, 2004.
 Available from www.Agilent.com.